ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 > [primary wrangler name]
 >
 > On behalf of the HCA DCP Data Wrangling Team
+#### HCA branded publication - no preprint or publication

+Dear [name/s of contributor/s],

+Congratulations on your HCA manuscript!
+We are looking forward to hearing more about your project, and will add your publication to our project catalogue (https://www.ebi.ac.uk/humancellatlas/project-catalogue/) as a HCA publication once a preprint or publication is available.

+Do you have any time-sensitive requirements on archiving, or have you already archived your data in a specific database?

+Warm regards,
+[wrangler name]

+On Behalf of the HCA DCP Ingestion Service
 #### HCA branded publication - first contact

 > Dear [name/s of contributor/s],